 az group deployment create –g <rgname> -n <deploymentName> --template-file docker-buildagent-vm.json --parameters @docker-buildagent-vm.parameters.json

+When WSL v2 is available, there should be no need for the Linux VM in Azure.
+All work can be performed locally in WSL 2 on Windows.
+However, this will require the user to perform more setup steps on their workstation, including:

+Installing Docker

+Copying the FabMedical code into their WSL environment.

 Get the Fab Medical code from the tarball stored in our git repo under:

 /001-IntroToKubernetes/Student/Resources/Code/FabMedical.v1.tar.gz

+There is no tarball in the repo!
+The entire /Student/Resources folder should be provided to the attendees as a ZIP file to avoid them having to visit the repo.

+The FabMedical code files are pre-loaded onto the Linux VM created by the ARM template + script.

 Run the Fab Medical application locally on the VM & verify access